andreas50/uts/README.md

 #> 6 2007-11-09 15:15:00 47.350
 #> 7 2007-11-10 10:00:00 45.000

-# Get "tail" of time series, first in terms of number of observations,second in terms of temporal length
+# Get "tail" of time series, first in terms of number of observations, second in terms of temporal length
 tail(x, 3)
 #> 2007-11-09 08:51:00 2007-11-09 15:15:00 2007-11-10 10:00:00
 #>               47.50               47.35               45.00